 - I've already had my first two of three rounds of vaccinations required for those receiving a myeloablative HSCT.
 I will have my final round of vaccination injections at 2 years post-transplant that includes the all-important MMR (you can read the 1 year update posting to understand more on this topic)

 - Other than curing my MS, the only other probable permanent side effects I have experienced from the chemo conditioning regimen are 1) Sterility (before my treatment I expected this to happen and I banked my sperm for the possibility that my wife and I will have another child), and 2) Something that I did not expect is that my body lost most ability to produce testosterone (leydig cell damage from the chemo) that I have been able to easily overcome by using a daily testosterone trans-dermal skin patch (Androderm) to restore testosterone levels to a normal range.
 This has proven to be painless, near-effortless and not-at-all inconvenient.
 It just costs money, but still a heck of a lot cheaper than the interferon I no longer take.
+[Later update: My body later completely recovered endogenous testosterone hormone production at +2.5 years and I stopped using HRT because it became unnecessary.]

 - All of my pre-existing MS symptoms have improved (reversed), and continue to do so slowly over time.
 However, the rate of improvement now appears to be slowing as compared to the first year-to-eighteen month period directly following my transplantation.
 But in the famous words if Kirk Garrison, improvement is still improvement and this trend follows the "expected" asymptotic curve of diminishing returns over time.
 That basically means that I have experienced a tremendous amount of improvement in the first 12-18 months following my HSCT and now likely I will continue to see additional improvement over time, albeit more gradually from this point forward.
 The general shape of this symptomatic improvement curve shown here is fairly representative of what can often be expected for MS patients following HSCT (and is what I am experiencing).
 However I'm sure the slope & amplitude of this curve will somewhat differ for each individual based upon several factors that includes the phase of disease activity (RR, SP, PP) and relative total disability at time of treatment. (click to enlarge):